It’s a Question of Trust (Or Is It?)

 Have you ever lent money to a family member, someone from your most trusted circle, and never got it back?
 You might not have minded that too much.
 But it’s a very different thing to put the future of your business in the trust of people you hardly know at all.
 Yet, if you trade without terms and conditions that is what you’re doing.
 You’re trusting that people will do what they said they would do, and do it when they said they would.

 Your terms and conditions are a credit management tool.
 Dull and intimidating they may be but they’re critical nevertheless.
 Not having T&Cs in place can have severe consequences on your cash flow and, by extension, your business.
-And, if you’re having to pay for materials before you take any payment from you’re client you could have a bigger problem.
+And, if you’re having to pay for materials before you take any payment from your client you could have a bigger problem.

 You could also end up spending your hard-earned money and your valuable time on debt collection rather than growing your business.